bcwaldon/cloudtee/README.md

 Use this to override the flavor used during server creation.

+* CT\_USER=ubuntu

+Fabric needs a username for remote ssh commands with passwordless sudo privileges, we default to ubuntu.

 `deploy` will copy the local source code to a host defined in the CT\_HOST environment variable.